-- 1. Apply prevention/protection/fire-fighting theories, principles, and concepts to address real-life situations in the field. - Analyze, intepret, and evaluate prevention/protection/firefighting theories, policies, practices, and procedures to develop strategies to prevent, control, and fight fires. - 3.
-Discuss the role of the fire service in the community and the importance of its Mission Statement.

-see your counselor for additional information.
-Additional Recommended Courses:
+- 1. Apply prevention/protection/fire-fighting theories, principles, and concepts to address real-life situations in the field. - 2.
+Analyze, interpet, and evaluate prevention/protection/firefighting theories, policies, practices, and procedures to develop strategies to prevent, control, and finht fires - 3.
+Discuss the role of the fire service in the community and the importance of its Mission Statement its Mission Statement.
+Required Courses Units FIRTC 1 Fire Protection Organization FIRTC 2 Fire Prevention Technology FIRTC 3 Fire Protection Equipment and Systems FIRTC 4 Building Construction for Fire Protection FIRTC 5 Fire Behavior and Combustion FIRTC electives Total units required for degree major Students earning an AA/AS degree must complete a minimum of 18 General Education requirements, the multicultural graduation requirement the health requirement, in addition to the program units listed here.
+S must complete a total of 60 degree applicable units to earn an AA or AS. see your counselor for additional information.
+333318 units of ent, and students Additional Recommended Courses: BIOL 5 Human Physiology 3 5 1-4 4